 The findings and decision of the Board of Arbitration shall be binding and enforceable on all parties.
 A decision of a majority of the Board of Arbitration shall be deemed to be a decision of the Board.

-25.02 In the case of discharge which the Board of Arbitration has determined to have been for an improper cause, the Board shall order the reinstatement of the employee and shall award him or her full or part back pay.
+In the case of discharge which the Board of Arbitration has determined to have been for an improper cause, the Board shall order the reinstatement of the employee and shall award them full or part back pay.